handyman97/tts_server/README.md

 $ mosquitto_pub -h localhost -t texter -m '{"text":"hello"}'
 ```

-Subsequently, you should hear the spearker attached to your host whisper "hello".
+In a moment, you should hear the spearker attached to your host whisper "hello".

 # Build (docker container)